LoadPipe/hamza-token/README.md

   - `safeSharesToMint`: Initial governance shares allocated to the safe.
   - `userLootAmount`: Number of loot tokens deploying user receives.
   - `vaultLootAmount`: Number of loot tokens allocated to the vault.
+  - `votingPeriod`: Duration (in seconds) for voting on proposals.
+  - `gracePeriod`: Time (in seconds) after voting ends before execution.
+  - `proposalOffering`: Required ETH amount for non-members to submit proposals.
+  - `sponsorThreshold`: Minimum number of shares required to sponsor a proposal.
+  - `minRetentionPercent`: Minimum percentage of shares required to prevent mass exits before execution.
+  - `quorumPercent`: Minimum percentage of total shares required to vote "yes" for a proposal to pass.

 - **governanceToken**:
   - `name`: Name of the governance token.